-3.2.
+3.2.3.
 Public Perceptions of Autonomous Vehicle, Risks, and Insurance

 Consumers and the general public are important stakeholders in the development of the autonomous vehicle market.
-Public perceptions and attitudes often play an important role when regulations and legislations are contemplated and are often incorporated in corporate strategies.
+Public perceptions and attitudes often play an important role when laws and regulations are contemplated and are often incorporated in corporate strategies.